 Your resume has no numbers that quantify your accomplishments.

 To get attention from employers, you need to give them hard evidence for why they need you.
-Numbers don’t lie.
-Money talks.
-Use any numerical cliche you can think of to convince yourself to translate your accomplishments into numbers, dollars, or percentages.
-Where did you save money, make money, save time, improve efficiency, grow the business, make new sales, increase productivity, improve accuracy, etc.?
+Numbers don’t lie, and they speak the hiring manager’s language.
+So, translate your accomplishments into numbers, dollars, or percentages: where did you save money, make money, save time, improve efficiency, grow the business, make new sales, increase productivity, improve accuracy, etc.?
 Put those critical numbers on your resume.

-- You're not using Twitter and Facebook, too.
-Jobseekers need to pull out all the stops and use every available avenue to get to a new job.
+If you’re in a job search, you need to pull out all the stops and use every available avenue to get to a new job.
 That includes Twitter and Facebook.
 Chances are, you’re already on Facebook, at least.
 Clean up any questionable pictures or posts, and let the world know you’re looking for a job.
 You never know who knows someone who’s hiring.

-- You're feeling discouraged.
-I know how much of a beating your ego can take in the job search, and I know you are probably feeling real financial pressures.
+I know how much of a beating your ego can take in a job search, and I know you’re probably feeling real financial pressures.
 But the truth is you’ve got to keep your eye on the prize and stay positive.
-Not only will you feel better, but a happy, confident person is much more attractive to a potential employer, and you could damage your chances if you start projecting desperation.
+Not only will you feel better, but a happy, confident person is more attractive to potential employers, and you can damage your chances if you start projecting desperation or discouragement.
 (Not to add any more pressure, of course.)
-But here's what to do to stay motivated: do something fun every day, read something great (motivational books work, but so do industry-related things), and evaluate what’s working for you and what’s not.
+How can you stay motivated?
+Do something fun every day.
+Read something great (motivational books work, but so do industry-related ones).
+Even more importantly, evaluate what’s working for you and what’s not.
 If it isn’t working, change it.
+Keep moving forward.